 There are a number of different ways to calculate economic impact, and to determine whether a visitor’s spend should be allocated to the sector or not.
 HES has presented one approach to capture the whole sector, and some sensitivity analysis around other methods, but alternative survey questions and attribution methods have been used in other studies.
-The Heritage Lottery Fund has also estimated the economic impact of heritage tourism at UK level, including a Scotland figure, though they have used a broader definition of the sector including natural heritage which was not accounted for in HES’s analysis.
+The National Lottery Heritage Fund has also estimated the economic impact of heritage tourism at UK level, including a Scotland figure, though they have used a broader definition of the sector including natural heritage which was not accounted for in HES’s analysis.

 5 Publications and conferences